Bhumik16/Bhumik16/README.md

 I’m actively exploring the convergence of Web Development, App Development (Flutter), and Artificial Intelligence/Machine Learning.
 I strongly believe in building applications that combine clean architecture, smart functionality, and a seamless user experience.
 Apart from development, I thrive in collaborative environments like hackathons, where creativity meets teamwork under pressure.
 These events push me to learn fast, think critically, and build products that matter — all while having fun and growing with like-minded innovators.

-🌟 What I Do:
+### 🌟 What I Do:
-🌐 Build responsive and user-focused websites using HTML, CSS, JavaScript, and React 📱 Develop efficient and visually appealing mobile apps with Flutter 🧠 Explore and experiment with AI/ML models, datasets, and real-life applications 💡 Solve DSA, work on system design, and improve problem-solving skills ⚔️ Participate in hackathons, collaborate in teams, and take initiative to lead projects 🚀 Constantly learn new technologies, contribute to projects, and upgrade my tech stack
+ -🌐 Develop full-stack web apps using **MERN Stack** -📱 Develop efficient and visually appealing mobile apps with **Flutter** -🧠 Explore and experiment with AI/ML models, datasets, and real-life applications -💡 Solve DSA, work on system design, and improve problem-solving skills -⚔️ Participate in hackathons, collaborate in teams, and take initiative to lead projects -🚀 Constantly learn new technologies, contribute to projects, and upgrade my tech stack

 ## 🌐 Socials: